InoryS/Clash-Parser-Online/README.md

 For personal use, if you are too lazy to pass parameters, you can use the preset magic number (default is 'jynb') to automatically read the configuration from the local file:

 - To read files from the local, you need to create `source.txt` or `source.json` and `parser.yaml` and `mixin.yaml` in the same directory or the upper directory of `parser.py`.
-- The first line of `source.txt` should write the subscription link, and the second line should write the encoding type of the subscription link (raw, url_encode or base64).
+- The first line of `source.txt` should write the subscription link, and the second line should write the encoding type of the subscription link (raw, url_encode or base64[Encoding method is urlsafe base64]).
 - Using `source.json` allows you to manage multiple subscription connections.
-The format refers to this repository. `url` should write the subscription link, `url_type` can be raw, url_encode or base64, and `url_name` is a comment.
+The format refers to this repository. `url` should write the subscription link, `url_type` can be raw, url_encode or base64[Encoding method is urlsafe base64], and `url_name` is a comment.
 - The file formats of `parser.yaml` and `mixin.yaml` refer to the examples in this repository and the CFW documentation.

 <br>